Music City Miracle: The play

-The play was reviewed by replay officials in order to determine whether Wycheck's throw had been a lateral, as had been called by referee Phil Luckett's crew.
-If the pass had gone forwards, the Titans would have been penalized at the spot of the throw and the touchdown would not have counted.
+The play was reviewed by replay officials to determine whether Wycheck's throw had been a lateral, as had been called by referee Phil Luckett's crew.
+If the pass had gone forward, the Titans would have been penalized at the spot of the throw and the touchdown would not have counted.
 Luckett upheld the call on the field, and the touchdown stood.
-Buffalo was unable to score on the Titans' subsequent kickoff, and the game ended in a 22–16 Tennessee victory.
+Buffalo was unable to score on the Titans' subsequent kickoff and the game ended in a 22–16 Tennessee victory.

-Upon crossing midfield, Dyson later said he considered going out of bounds in field goal range, as all the Titans needed was a field goal to win the game.
-However, upon seeing that the only player with a chance at tackling him was Christie, who was being blocked by two players, Dyson simply kept going into the end zone.
+Dyson later said that upon crossing midfield, he considered running out of bounds in field goal range, as the Titans only needed a field goal to win the game.
+However, upon observing that the only player with a chance of tackling him was Christie, who was being blocked by two players, Dyson proceeded to the end zone.